Alex Sidorenko AvatarAlex Sidorenko

 }

-Here is our problem:
+Here's our problem:

-setState(state.map((item, index) => {
+state.map((item, index) => {

 Anonymous functions will always get a new reference on every render.
-This means that onChange property will change every time Parent renders.
+This means that the onChange property will change every time Parent renders.
 To prevent that, we need to memoize it with useCallback.
-Let’s do that:
+Let's do that:

 const Parent = () => {